jmerle/inkdrop-plantuml/README.md

 ![](https://i.imgur.com/o7bFhvy.png)

 The plugin has two modes, which can be configured in the plugin's settings:
 - Local (default): diagrams are generated using the PlantUML jar provided by the plugin.
+Requires Java to be installed and available on your `PATH`.
 To be able to generate all diagram types [Graphviz](https://graphviz.org/) needs to be installed separately.
 - Server: diagrams are generated using the PlantUML server located at the server url provided in the plugin's settings.

 ## Changelog